miklevin/Pipulate.com/software.md

 Data goes in, data comes out.
 We can take a quick spin through to make sure that it's a good http status code.
 We're looking for a 200 here.
 A 302 indicates you've triggered the captcha.
+Remember, this step is totally safe because the scraping is done.
+We're looking now at the raw-data we quickly plopped into storage from the above step.

 ```python
 with sqldict("serps.db") as db: